LDemetrios/Typst4k/README.md

 ![example.png](example.png)

 Unfortunately the `set` rules are not supported by Typst4k yet, but they will be.
+Can't say for sure, when.
+It's hard, but certainly doable.

 Some part of the tree could be the actual code in typst: